wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 When you think about how you want to break things into partials you should consider how the end site might want to override things.
 One way is to pass in variables inside of the main site `config.toml` that can switch features on and off, but another way is to override the partials themselves.

-The bootstrap header is such an recognizable thing that people might want something all together different, so lets see how we can change that.
+The bootstrap header is such a recognizable thing that people might want something all together different, so lets see how we can change that.
 Create `layouts/partials/header.html` in the top level site directory:

 ```go-html-template
 <nav class="container my-5">